How To: Sew a Victorian skirt

 These measurments should be taken and recorded before drawing up you clothing design pattern.
 Wear the bra and panties you will be wearing with the final garment.
 Another option, especially if you are going to be selling a series of the garments, is to follow a size chart.
 While sizing is not very standardized in the clothing industry, I like the charts on the Burdastyle website which are in both inches and centimeters.
 When measuring, the tape measure should be neither too tight nor too loos...

-How To: Cut a hooded sweatshirt
+How To: Draft a pants sloper

-How To: Make a cushion cover
+How To: Hem a sleeve

 Prev Page